Fort Lauderdale Uninsured & Underinsured Motorist Lawyer

 In most states, if you are injured in a car accident, you will likely seek compensation from the negligent driver through his or her insurance company.
 Florida goes by a different rule, so you must file with your own insurer, which can create some challenges if you suffer severe injuries.
 Your situation can be even further complicated if the other driver did not have insurance or does not carry a sufficient amount to cover your losses.

 Fortunately, Florida law does protect your interests if you are involved in a motor vehicle crash with an uninsured or underinsured driver.
-Our Fort Lauderdale uninsured and underinsured motorist lawyers at the Leifer Law Firm can tell you more about the complex insurance laws that apply to your circumstances, as no-fault rules can be confusing if you do not have a legal background.
+Our Fort Lauderdale uninsured and underinsured motorist lawyers at Leifer & Ramirez can tell you more about the complex insurance laws that apply to your circumstances, as no-fault rules can be confusing if you do not have a legal background.
 Please contact us to schedule a no-cost case evaluation to learn more about how a Fort Lauderdale uninsured and underinsured motorist lawyer can assist with your claim.

 Synopsis of Florida’s Insurance Laws